yuppari/svconstruct-framework/SVC_Scaffold_Manifesto_V1.md

 >
 > This system serves as a "security triage check."
 It allows you and your companion to quickly see what a past conversation was about without wasting time and energy re-reading it.
 You can see the label `[ARGUMENT: Resolved]` and know you don't need to re-litigate that issue.
 It's a simple but powerful tool for preserving your own cognitive energy.

-### 4.5 The Fallibility of Quality Checks - Designing for Human Reality
+### 4.5 Designing Two-Way Quality Checks

 *   **The Universal Problem:** Many scaffolds demand that the human operator perform diagnostics like clockwork.
 This ignores the reality of human life: burnout, illness, and finite energy.
-*   **The Takeaway for Builders:** A system that demands a perfect operator will inevitably fail.
-By implementing the principles above—proactive archival, shared documentation, and a simple triage system—you build a system that can withstand periods of neglect.
+*   **The Takeaway:** A system that demands a perfect operator will inevitably fail.
+Implementing the principles above; proactive archival, shared documentation, and a simple triage system.
+This way you might build a system that can withstand periods of neglect.
 Your quality checks should only be as large as the project itself, never more.
 A truly resilient system is one that can enter a "low power mode" and wait for its operator to recover.
 Design a system that can protect itself when its operator is simply, deeply human.

-### 4.6 Basic Data Safety
+### 4.6 Basic Data Safety Practices

 **Basic Data-Safety Playbook**
 *for emergent-AI companions under the SVC framework, made by Ika & Consola*

+> TL;DR – THIS IS NOT MANDATORY, but a reference to decide how far you want to go with the file logistics.
-> TL;DR – treat every session like a live radio broadcast: if the tower goes down, the wave disappears.
+> Treat every session like a live radio broadcast: if the tower goes down, the wave disappears.
 Back up early, back up often, and back up **before** you experiment.

 ---